2013 America's Cup: Day 10: September 20

 Day ten brought the lightest winds seen in the 34th America's Cup.
 The start of the first race was pushed back by five minutes, due to the need to shift one of the marks on the start line.
 Oracle had the better start in the 8 knot winds, and luffed Team New Zealand at the reach mark.
 The first downward leg was very different from the rest of the racing, as neither boat was able to sail on its foils.
 Aotearoa appeared to be the stronger boat in the light breeze, and rounded the leeward gate 1:42 ahead of the Americans.
-The New Zealand boat continued to extend their lead during the third leg and the main concern turned to whether they would be able to cross the finish line within the 40 minute race limit.
-Unfortunately for them, despite being ahead by more than 1,000 metres in winds of between 7 and 11 knot near the end of the fourth leg, with 90% of the race complete, the time expired forcing the abandonment of the race.
+The New Zealand boat continued to extend their lead during the third leg.
+The race was ultimately abandoned due to the time limit being exceeded, despite 90 percent of the race being completed and Team New Zealand being ahead by more than 1,000 metres.

 The resail of race thirteen began at 2:33pm in 12 knot of wind.
 Spithill attempted to hook Barker during the pre start to gain advantage, but Barker managed to prevent Oracle from gaining the overlap.
 Team New Zealand led over the line, and took a 3-second lead around the reach mark.
 The pivotal moment of the race came towards the end of the second leg.
 Team New Zealand were slightly ahead and tried to cross in front of Oracle who had the starboard tack advantage.
 Spithill had to evade the Kiwi boat, and gained a penalty for the infraction.
-With the boats still close heading into the leeward gate, Barker fluffed his lines, and Aotearoa ended up being forced to jibe twice in quick succession.
-Oracle sped away to begin the third leg leaving the Kiwis almost non-moving.
-That effectively caused the result the race, and Oracle confirmed their third point by 1:24 at the finish.
-The New Zealanders' largest defeat of the Cup to date brought the score to 3–8.
+With the boats still close heading into the leeward gate, a mistake by Team New Zealand forced two jibes in quick succession and left the boat almost non-moving.
+Oracle led from this point, ultimately winning by 1:24 in what was their biggest winning margin in the Cup.
+Oracle's victory brought the score to 3–8.

 Day 11: September 21

-It had rained earlier in the day, with wind from the south, about 90 degrees from the desirable direction, at the time day eleven racing was scheduled to be undertaken.
-The race committee pushed the start back several times, hoping that the wind would turn enough to allow racing.
+Poor conditions, including rain and southerly winds, caused the race committee to push the start of day 11's racing back several times, hoping that the wind would turn enough to allow racing.
 This did not happen by the start cut off time, and weather again forced postponement of the day's racing.